 During 2020, the environmental authority conducted 11 on-site audits (6 by the SMA and 5 by the Health SEREMI) and 20 "Information Reviews."
 The SMA made only minor observations as a result of the audits, but 2 health investigations were begun as deviations were found in the operating control of waste (Tocopilla Plant - September 2020) and the handling of chemical waste (Mejillones Plant - December 2020).
 All deviations have been or are in the process of being corrected.
 Defensive arguments were presented in both investigations.
 In the first quarter of 2021, the health authority imposed a fine of 100 monthly tax units for the deviations found at the Tocopilla Power Plant, which has been paid.
 A fine of UTM 200 was initially imposed as a result of the Mejillones Power Plant investigation, which has been appealed for reconsideration.
 A fine of 150 UTM was finally paid.
 The authorities conducted 13 in-person inspections from January to December 2021 (8 by the SMA and 5 by the Regional Office of the Ministry of Health) and 10 "Information Reviews."
 The authorities are conducting these processes.
 The authorities conducted 8 environmental/health inspections in 2022 and requested information.
 No environmental deviations were found and only for 2 inspections were investigations begun because of operating deviations in the hazardous substance warehouses.
 The defensive reports were presented in both cases, but no decision has been rendered to date.
-There were two inspections in the first quarter of 2023 (a health inspection at the Tocopilla Power Plant and by the SMA at the San Pedro Wind Farm).

 The Company suffered a social and environmental incident on August 13, 2021, caused by a visible emission of ash from Unit 1 of the Mejillones Power Plant.
 The emissions were controlled and nearly all of the spilt ash was recovered.
 This occurrence was reported to the SMA, which requested further information.
 It is now being investigated by the SMA but the SMA has not requested any more information or measures because of this event as of this date.
-No environmental incidents were reported to the authority in the period January to December 2022 or in the first quarter of 2023.
+No environmental incidents were reported to the authority in the period January to December 2022.

 On February 5, 2020, Eolica Monte Redondo SpA was served an environmental damage claim before the Third Environmental Court.
 The case number is D-33-2017.
 The claim is against the algae bloom occurring in the summer months in the Laja River reservoir due to the decreased flow, the increase in temperature and the nutrient content in the water column.
 The company has conducted environmental monitoring to gain an understanding of the problem.
 The community has participated in the monitoring and new measures to prevent and mitigate the algae bloom are being investigated.
 Some of these measures have been tried on a pilot scale and new preventive measures will continue to be evaluated.
 The results of the monitoring and control measures are reported annually to the environmental authorities.
 In March 2022, the Third Environmental Court inspected the Laja Power Plant and three sectors of the reservoir because of an environmental damage lawsuit.
 It noted that the water was clear, there were fish and birds, and no bad smells or algae bloom.
 The company has received the certificate of this inspection.
 A reconciliation hearing was later held at the company's request, and the Third Environmental Court issued terms and conditions of reconciliation with the technical and social objectives to resolve this claim.
 An action plan was proposed to the plaintiff in November 2022, who has not made any observations thus far to date.
 The deadline to present a reconciliation agreement was postponed to the end of March 2023.
-In the first quarter of 2023, the plaintiffs said that they would not continue with the reconciliation and they petitioned that the Environmental Court act as a mediator.